OSHA Formaldehyde (Online CE Course)

 Intended Audience: Laboratory, histology, and pathology personnel who may be exposed to formaldehyde.

-Author information: Terry Jo Gile, MT(ASCP)MA Ed.
-"The Safety Lady®" has over 45 years experience as a certified medical technologist.
-She has a bachelor's degree in Biology from Drake University in Des Moines, Iowa, and a master's degree in Education from Central Michigan University in Mount Pleasant, Michigan.
-For 20 years she was a member of the management team at Barnes-Jewish Hospital Department of Laboratories in St. Louis, Missouri, and served as the Safety Officer as well as a laboratory safety consultant to the BJC Health System.
-As President of her own consulting firm, Safety Lady, LLC, she is a world renowned speaker and consultant helping organizations create safety savvy laboratories.
-Reviewer information: Paul S. Fekete, MD is a senior pathologist with Gwinnett Pathology Associates in metro Atlanta and CEO of MediaLab, Inc. He was formerly assistant professor of pathology at Emory University in Atlanta, GA.
-Dr. Fekete is board-certified in anatomical and clinical pathology and cytopathology.
+Author Information: Terry Jo Gile, MAEd, MLS(ASCP), has over 45 years of experience as a certified medical technologist.
+She has a bachelor's degree in biology from Drake University in Des Moines, Iowa, and a master's degree in education from Central Michigan University in Mount Pleasant, Michigan.
+For 20 years, she was a member of the management team at Barnes-Jewish Hospital Department of Laboratories in St. Louis, Missouri, and served as the safety officer as well as a laboratory safety consultant to the BJC Health System.
+Terry Jo headed her own consulting firm, Safety Lady, LLC, for 27 years.
+In that capacity, she lectured and consulted worldwide on the proper implementation of safety programs in clinical laboratories.